Ben3599642/RMIT_Driverless_sim/README.md

 6: In the tracks folder, copy all folders (acceleration, big_track, skidpad, small_track)
 7. Paste these in ~/Home/.gazebo/models/
 8: now copy the 'urdf', 'worlds', 'meshes' and 'launch' folders from the downloaded depository
 9: paste them in 'your_workspace'/src/catvehicle and overwrite the folders that are named identicly, you may need to delete them first
+10: use the comand, sudo apt-get install ros-melodic-velodyne-gazebo-plugins
+11: use the command sudo apt-get install ros-melodic--hector-gazebo-plugins
-10: you should be good to launch them now
+12: you should be good to launch them now

 # Launching and running model with gazebo:
 1: Open a terminal and run, $ roscore